All Products

 Yes, after you create an instance, you can adjust the maximum bandwidth that you specified for the instance.
 For more information, see Overview of instance configuration changes.

-Will I be charged for the traffic generated by ECS instances under attacks?
+Will I be charged for the traffic generated for ECS instances under attacks?

-You will not be charged for the inbound Internet traffic generated by ECS instances under attacks, but will be charged for the outbound Internet traffic.
+You will not be charged for the inbound traffic from the Internet to ECS instances under attacks, but will be charged for the outbound traffic from the instance to the Internet.

 We recommend that you use Security Center to reinforce the security of ECS instances.